cristidraghici/wp-just-an-admin-button/src/readme.txt

 == Installation ==

-Upload the Just an admin button plugin to your blog, Activate it, then you're done!
+Upload the "Just an admin button" plugin to your blog, Activate it, then you're done!

 == Changelog ==